Originally published June 23, 2020. Updated June 16, 2021.

 Gender neutral doesn’t always mean gender fluid

 It’s easy to see why this is an area of focus.
-According to the Phluid Project, 56% of Gen-Z consumers shop outside of their assigned gendered area.
+According to the Phluid Project, 56% of Gen Z consumers shop outside of their assigned gendered area.
 Factoring in this cohort’s $143 billion spending power and the growth of the savvy consumer demanding diversity in fashion, it’s never been more timely for brands to promote an inclusive message with non-binary merchandise across all areas.

 Recent launches & collaborations

-Brands of note
+Brands to note